Esri/defense-solutions-proofs-of-concept/README.md

 ## Issues

 * Find a bug or want to request a new feature?
 Please let us know by submitting an issue.
+Please see the [Important Note above](#important-note) concerning the level of support.

 ## New to Github